 Author has written 10 stories for Teen Titans, Dawn of the Dead, Aqua Teen Hunger Force, Halo, Maximum Ride, Walking Dead, Arpeggio of Blue Steel/蒼き鋼のアルペジオ, and RWBY.

 My name is unnecessary, my location inconsequential.
 I am male.
-My age is greater than twenty-five and less than twenty-seven.
+My age is greater than twenty-something.
+I have a hard time keeping track.

 I'm an Air Force veteran (a big inspiration for some of my stories) and I'm currently a Film School student.